-This has been mentioned in a number of classical books of Islamic history, however it is important to bear in mind that the scholars have made it clear that not everything mentioned in a book of history is authentic.
-Rather they clearly warned against accepting everything found in books of history.
+It has been mentioned in a number of classical books of Islamic history that Imam Hasan married 70 wives.
+However, it is important to bear in mind that the scholars have made it clear that not everything mentioned in a book of history is authentic.
+Instead, they clearly warned against accepting everything found in books of history.

 قَالُوا: وَكَانَ كَثِيرَ التَّزَوُّجِ، وَكَانَ لَا يُفَارِقُهُ أَرْبَعُ حَرَائِرَ، وَكَانَ مِطْلَاقًا مِصْدَاقًا، يقال إنه أحصن سبعين امْرَأَةً